THE CRB RESPONSE

 Our field crew services more than 3,000 CRB traps across O'ahu and are our first responders for beetles in new areas or breeding sites.
 They respond to public reports, assess trees for damage, search for breeding sites, and apply treatments.
 If you see us working in our yellow shirts, say “hi”!

 The newest team to join the CRB Response is the canine crew.
-Our two canines, Bravo and Rider, are trained to sniff out CRB.
+Our three canines, Bravo, Rider, and Coop, are trained to sniff out CRB.
 Along with their handlers, their work helps us to identify new breeding sites.

 At The University of Hawai'i at Mānoa lab, our research partners investigate new control methods and how to further improve our current practices.